 Participants arrive at the Humffray Room from 5pm for drinks, cheese and conversation, followed by a 30 to 40 minute talk commencing at 5.30pm.

-Each Twilight Talks series is held on successive Fridays, and is great value at only $6 for members and $10 for non-members.
+Each Twilight Talks series is held on successive Fridays, and is great value at only:

 Contact Rosemary in the BMI Library for information on 5331 3042.

 A Short History of Australian Sound Recordings

 This talk covers from 1926 until the years of World War Two.
 A power point presentation will illustrate a summary of the main recording tracks over those years.

 21 February – Julie Baulch & Friends